2025 Tech Layoffs: A Comprehensive Tracker

 Zopper

-Zopper has reportedly laid off around 100 employees since the start of 2025, with recent cuts impacting tech and product teams.
-The insurtech startup has raised $125 million to date.
+Zopper has reportedly laid off around 100 employees since the start of 2025, with about 50 from tech and product teams laid off this week.

 Turo

-Turo will lay off 150 employees after deciding not to proceed with its IPO.
-The car rental startup aims to bolster long-term growth.
+Turo will reduce its workforce by 150 positions after deciding not to proceed with its IPO.
+The car rental startup aims to strengthen its long-term growth.

 GupShup